symfony/symfony-docs/security/user_providers.rst

                         # the property to query by - e.g. email, username, etc
                         property: 'email'

-                        # optional: if you're using multiple Doctrine entity
+                        # optional: if you are using multiple Doctrine entity
                         # managers, this option defines which one to use
                         #manager_name: 'customer'